pmarinova/android-photo-screensaver/readme.md

 Basic Android TV application that displays a screensaver with photos.
-The photos are loaded from a server running in the local network.
+The photos are loaded from a [photo server](https://github.com/pmarinova/photo-server) running in the local network.
 The screensaver can be enabled from Settings > Screensaver > Photos.

 ---------------------------